Table of Content:

 - The cathode is the source of the electrons

-- Cathode generates the electrons, which is doing the actual movement in a circuit and produces current.
-Therefore, we can say that cathode produces the charge or that current moves from the cathode to the anode.
-Though the conventional direction of current is defined by the way a positive charge would move.
+- The cathode generates the electrons, which do the actual movement in a circuit and produces current.
+Therefore, we can say that the cathode produces the charge or that the current moves from the cathode to the anode.
+Though the conventional direction of current is defined by the way, a positive charge would move.

 Anode or Positive Terminal

 - The anode is the positively charged electrode.